AdobeDocs/ff-services-docs/src/pages/guides/get-started.md

   --header "x-api-key: <YOUR_CLIENT_ID>"
 ```

 Congratulations!
-You just made your first request to the Firefly services API.
+You just made your first request to the Firefly Services API.

 <InlineAlert slots="text" />